stonier/shambhala/drake_systems/README.md

     this->DeclareAbstractState(drake::systems::AbstractValue::Make(Foo())); // std::make_unique<AbstractValue>());
 ```

-we are actually sending a copy/clone of that to the state's storage. **The original instance
+we are actually sending a copy/clone of that to the state's storage (can also move a unique pointer in).
-will not be updated.**
+**The original instance will not be updated.**

 ```
   // This overload is for copyable T